MLB uniform maker switches to producing medical masks, gowns - WHIZ News

 Fanatics stated fashioning masks and gowns on Tuesday and Rubin hoped to produce nearly 15,000 masks and gowns a day.
 Rubin, whose Reform Alliance lobbies for changes to state probation and parole laws, said the demand was for 95 percent masks.
 The production plant had been shut down as a nonessential business but about 100 workers have returned to work for Fanatics.

-The company is making Level 1 masks, used for low-risk, nonsurgical procedures that are the accepted standard for surgical and procedural use.
+The company is making Level 1 masks, used for low-risk, nonsurgical procedures that are for single-use only.

 Rubin said Wolf told Fanatics they would pay for the masks and gowns.
 Rubin, though, said he spoke to Manfred and Fanatics teamed with MLB to provide hospital uniforms at no cost to those in need in Pennsylvania, New Jersey and New York.